Shreyashurk/LWC-Multi-Org-Data-Communication-and-Sharing-Records/README.md

 # LWC-Multi-Org-Data-Communication-and-Sharing-Records

-**I have engineered an organization-to-organization (org-to-org) integration framework facilitating seamless data exchange through REST API integration.
+**I have developed an organization-to-organization (org-to-org) integration framework facilitating seamless data exchange through REST API integration.
 This communication is orchestrated through the following components:**

 **1. Integration Components:** These components feature Lightning Web Components (LWC) equipped with picklists to select object types (including both standard and custom objects), alongside buttons for object selection.
 Additionally, a multi-select picklist is provided to choose fields for display on object records.